-- The employee be returned to his former position and all affected employees will be given ten (10) working days notice subject to the provisions of this Clause; or - The trial be extended and assistance provided to the employee
+- The employee be returned to their former position and all affected employees will be given ten (10) working days notice subject to the provisions of this Clause; or - The trial be extended and assistance provided to the employee

-If the employee returns to his former position for any reason, he will revert to his former wages or salary rate without loss of seniority.
-If the position no longer exists, the employee will be eligible to exercise his bumping rights in accordance with the provisions of this Agreement.
-Any other employee promoted or transferred because of the re-arrangement of positions shall also be returned to his former position, wage or salary rate, without loss of seniority.
+If the employee returns to their former position for any reason, they will revert to their former wages or salary rate without loss of seniority.
+If the position no longer exists, the employee will be eligible to exercise their bumping rights in accordance with the provisions of this Agreement.
+Any other employee promoted or transferred because of the re-arrangement of positions shall also be returned to their former position, wage or salary rate, without loss of seniority.